semaphoreci/docs/project-workflow-trigger-options_5d42dcce042863478675bb99.md

-On Semaphore, you can choose which GitHub events should trigger new workflows.
+You can choose which GitHub events should trigger new workflows for your Semaphore project.

-In project settings, you can choose one or more triggers.
+In project settings, you can select one of the following triggers:

-There are four triggers to choose between: *branches*, *tags*, *pull requests*, and *forked pull requests*.
+- Branches
+- Tags
+- Pull requests
+- Forked pull requests

 There is also an option to pause a project.